-Preface

-LakePro began testing the water quality of Orange Lake in 2009.
-We performed the tests in spring and midsummer to capture the water quality at the start of the season and during the stress of warm water conditions.
-This year, we tested in early-May and mid-July.

-2014 was the sixth year of testing, which allowed us to compare annual averages.
-The trend lines on the following graphs show the changes in the water quality since testing began.
-Each successive year of water quality data will provide more insight into how the lake has changed on a long-term scale.

-Each testing event captured a snapshot of the water quality when the sample was pulled.
-Water quality parameters can change from morning to night, day to day, and year to year.
-The discussion below focused on the results listed above.
-We drew conclusions from the data, timing, and weather, but it is important to understand that each successive year of testing will help support trends and improve the discussion.

-2014 was marked by below average temperatures and above average rainfall.
-The rainwater entered the lake directly, as runoff, or through groundwater.
-Each pathway had its own influence on the water quality.
-We discussed the parameters that may have been influenced by rainwater coming into the lake in each manner.

-Discussion

-The results of this year's testing indicated that the water of Orange Lake was healthy in 2014.
+www.lakeproinc.com The results of this year's testing indicated that the water of Orange Lake was healthy in 2015.
 The results showed that the aquatic environment was very suitable to support natural wildlife.
-Also, the lake was safe for recreational uses, such as swimming, boating, fishing, etc., as there were no signs of pollution.
+Also, the lake was safe for recreational uses such as swimming, boating, fishing, etc. as there were no signs of pollution.
+The Temperature of the surface water was cool even in the heat of summer.
+This ensures the water can hold a sufficient amount of oxygen to support the ecosystem.

-The Temperature of the surface water was cool in April and mid-July.
-In the summer, the temperature was above the target range, but did not reach the mid-80's as it had in previous years.
-Colder water can hold more oxygen, so having cool water at the warmest part of summer was a positive for the lake.
 The Dissolved Oxygen concentrations were healthy and there was enough oxygen in the lake to support a healthy fishery and other aquatic biota during the spring and summer.
 The concentrations of Phosphate were in the target range and very low for a developed watershed.
 This showed that summer rain did not wash excesses of this nutrient into the lake.
 Rather, the rainwater helped to dilute and flush this nutrient from the lake.
 The state ban on phosphorus in fertilizers and responsible land management by the residents also helped minimize this nutrient in the lake.
 The Nitrate concentration was within the target range and showed a similar trend to phosphate.
 That is, the concentration decreased from spring to summer.
 It is very important that residents fertilize responsibly and manage their property to not allow excess nutrients into the lake.
 This is true for both residents around the lake and within the entire watershed that feeds the lake.

-In the shallow areas the lake, the Transparency exceeds the depth.
-In the deep area of the lake, the transparency was above than the target depth and decreased slightly from spring to summer.
+In the shallow areas the lake, the Transparency exceeded the depth.
+In the deep area of the lake, the transparency was above the target depth in the spring and decreased slightly into summer.
 Transparency can be affected by many different factors, including suspended solids, dissolved solids, acids, and algae growth.

-The pH was within the target range all year, but was at the lower end in the spring.
-The pH then rebounded by the summer test.
+The pH was within the target range all year.
 This indicated that the acidic rainwater had little influence on the pH of the lake.
 The Total Dissolved Solids and Conductivity were both healthy and within their target ranges.
 This was a positive indication for the lake because it showed the rainwater runoff did not delivery excess foreign particles to the lake, which would have driven these parameters upward.
 The Alkalinity and Hardness started near the middle of their target ranges in the spring.
-Rainwater is slightly acidic and the alkalinity ions work as a buffer to prevent major shifts in the pH of the lake, reducing the alkalinity results later in the year.
+Rainwater is slightly acidic and the alkalinity ions worked as a buffer to prevent major shifts in the pH of the lake, reducing the alkalinity results later in the year.
 As the rainwater infiltrates the ground, dissolves bedrock, and enters the lake as groundwater, it will deliver more Calcium Carbonate, replenishing the alkalinity and hardness of the lake.

 The Salinity was at normal levels in the lake.
 This showed that despite a harsh winter, there was not an influx of road salts into the lake that would increase salinity.
 Furthermore, the salinity decreased from the spring to the summer as rain flushed salts from the lake.
 E. coli were not present in the water samples.